rebelsky/csc321/outlines/overviews/static-site.md

-* Reflections on chapters 1-2, continued.
+* Reflections on chapters 1-3.
 * Testing.
 * Starting our primary application.